Qualys/Custom-Assessment-and-Remediation-Script-Library/Linux/Lua/List open files/readme.md

-The script will returns the user processes that are actively using a file system.
+Use this script to get a list of the user processes that are actively using a file system.